 Want to Learn More?
 Come to TSW!

-Vele and I have talked a lot about IoT and Industrial Equipment in our previous blog series, but if you’re eager to learn even more, come join us at TSW 2015 Service Transformations this month in Las Vegas!
-There, I will be delivering a presentation called, “Adoption and Outcome Service Offers in Industrial Equipment.”
-I hope to see you there, and as always, feel free to reach out with questions either in the comments section of this blog, or by contacting me directly via email at firstname.lastname@example.org.
+Vele and I have talked a lot about IoT and Industrial Equipment in our previous blog series, and as always, feel free to reach out with questions either in the comments section of this blog, or by contacting me directly via email at [email protected].
 Thanks for reading!

 About the Author